AndrejKolar/scrape/README.md

 ## automate

-If you are using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) an alias can be created to run the app quickly
+An alias can be created to run the app quickly

-Add to `.oh-my-zsh/custom/plugins/username.plugin.zsh`
+Add to `.zshrc` or other shell equvalent

 ```
 alias scrape="(cd /Users/andrejkolar/Projects/scrape/; ./scrape.rb)"